Program Overview

 We’ll begin our journey in the Land Down Under: Australia.
 Here we will enjoy the best of the country’s marine wildlife while completing service work with a local conservation organization.
 Participants will become Great Barrier Reef advocates as part of this multifaceted program that facilitates Great Barrier Reef research, education, and conservation.
 Service will include a classroom component — training with marine biologists and developing the skills necessary for our work out on the water.
 Our hands-on work will involve trips with marine biologists to Green Island and the Great Barrier Reef to survey reefs, collect data, and visit a turtle rehabilitation center.
 Over the years, our service work has had a huge impact on the community and our former students were even featured on the local news!

-The adventure doesn’t stop there — get up close with koala and kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the relaxed lifestyle of Australian culture!
+The adventure doesn’t stop there — spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the relaxed lifestyle of Australian culture!

 Come with us to this for a mix of fun, relaxation, adventure and cultural immersion that we’re sure you’ll never forget!